jrudolph/bootpgm/README.md

 If we don't link a runtime library linking will error with unresolved externals like `__CxxFrameHandler` and others.

-Since we can't use Win32 dlls in a native program we can't link against the standard rt (msvcrt).
+Since we cannot use Win32 dlls in a native program we cannot link against the standard runtime library (msvcrt).
 So the right choice seems to be the use of the staticly linkable runtime library libc.
 This does not work either.
 Even libc contains uncountable references to functions defined in kernel32 and user32.
 We cannot link to them, of course.